 Most biographical enquiry: Johann von Staupitz was Luther’s confessor during the season of Luther’s life wherein the knowledge of his sin was making him inconsolable.
 How do his various counsels to the angst-ridden Luther contribute to Luther’s theology of the cross?

 Most pedagogical enquiry: Which hymn might you sing with a class to prepare them for the discussion?
-Professor Henderson (our resident hymn-leader) prefers the more thematically apt “When I Survey the Wondrous Cross” to the more obvious because the Luther-penned choice, “A Mighty Fortress.”
+Professor Henderson (our resident hymn-leader) prefers the more thematically apt “When I Survey the Wondrous Cross” to the more obvious, Luther-penned choice, “A Mighty Fortress.”
 Other options include “Sacred Head Now Wounded” and “Jesus, Lover of my Soul.”

 Most pastoral enquiry: What are good words for students who express anxiety about their faith: is it enough?
 Luther speaks hard words of peace to the introspective: stop looking at yourself.
 Look to Christ, the author and finisher of our faith.
 Do not pervert faith by considering it a meritorious work.
 Despair of yourself, even with respect to your faith, so long as you look to Christ.